Native Parser

 - Parser can focus on generating accurate

-ast. - Semantic Analyzer can focus on checking code correctness.
+AST. - Semantic Analyzer can focus on checking code correctness.

 - Each part is easier to maintain and optimize.